vashishthtushar/LithoSense/README.md

 **Design**
 - LLM is used only to generate clinician-friendly summaries and insights from model output + SHAP top features.
 - The LLM helper is in `src/utils.py` (function: `query_llm_summary(...)`).
-- Implementation tries primary domain model (e.g., `Falconsai/medical_summarization`) and falls back to `facebook/bart-large-cnn` if access issues occur.
+- Implementation tries primary domain model meta-llama/Llama-3.2-1B-Instruct, and the full model with chat url is - https://router.huggingface.co/v1/chat/completions/meta-llama/Llama-3.2-1B-Instruct

 **Prompting**
 - The tool sends a short contextual prompt including: